 - (A) The findings of the Disciplinary Panel on each charge shall be rendered, in consultation with the Duty Judge of the Tribunal, by the majority of its members and shall be accompanied by a reasoned opinion in writing, to which separate or dissenting opinions may be appended. - (B) The Disciplinary Panel may conclude its proceedings without a finding of misconduct, or dismiss any charge.
-The Panel may suspend or dismiss a complaint, before, during or after the investigation of the complaint, if it is in the interests of justice to do so or it fails to find reasonable grounds to conclude that the respondent committed the alleged misconduct. - (C) A respondent against whom a charge of professional misconduct has been found proved beyond a reasonable doubt may be sentenced by the Disciplinary Panel to be, either alternatively or cumulatively: - (i) admonished by the Disciplinary Panel; - (ii) given advice by the Disciplinary Panel as to his future conduct; - (iii) publicly reprimanded by the Disciplinary Panel; - (iv) ordered to pay a fine of up to 50,000 €to the Tribunal; - (v) suspended from practising before the Tribunal for an appropriate fixed period of time not exceeding two years; - (vi) banned from practising before the Tribunal. - (D) In determining the sentence imposed, the Disciplinary Panel must take into account any mitigating factors it considers relevant, including, inter alia, the fact that the respondent was acting pursuant to a provision of another code of practice and ethics which governs his conduct and that provision is inconsistent with this Code.
-A sentence must be proportionate in view of the misconduct. - (E) The decision of the Disciplinary Panel shall be notified in writing to the complainant, if any, and to the respondent in a language the respondent understands. - (F) A copy of the decision shall be communicated to the Association of Counsel as well as the professional body regulating the conduct of the respondent in his State of admission, or to the governing body of the university where counsel is a law professor. - (G) The Registry shall take such action as may be required to enforce the sentence.
+The Panel may suspend or dismiss a complaint, before, during or after the investigation of the complaint, if it is in the interests of justice to do so or it fails to find reasonable grounds to conclude that the respondent committed the alleged misconduct. - (C) A respondent against whom a charge of professional misconduct has been found proved beyond a reasonable doubt may be sentenced by the Disciplinary Panel to be, either alternatively or cumulatively: - (i) admonished by the Disciplinary Panel; - (ii) given advice by the Disciplinary Panel as to his future conduct; - (iii) publicly reprimanded by the Disciplinary Panel; - (iv) ordered to pay a fine of up to $50,000 \in$ to the Tribunal; - (v) suspended from practising before the Tribunal for an appropriate fixed period of time not exceeding two years; - (vi) banned from practising before the Tribunal. - (D) In addition to any of the sanctions imposed under Article 47 (C), where the Disciplinary Panel finds, beyond a reasonable doubt that the respondent's misconduct has resulted in: - (i) the loss or misuse of the Tribunals' legal aid funds, or that additional legal aid funds must be expended as a result of such misconduct; or - (ii) where the complainant is a privately paying client, a financial loss on the part of the client the Disciplinary Panel may order the respondent to make monetary restitution by reimbursing the Tribunal, or the privately paying client, in whole or in part such expended funds or fees paid.
+In determining the amount to be reimbursed, the Disciplinary Panel shall have regard to the amount of compensation for services actually rendered by the respondent that the Panel considers reasonable for the respondent to retain.